 Cooling + hydrating: Hibiscus is naturally cooling, which makes it a great herb for hot days, hot flashes, or hot tempers.
 (We’re not judging.)

-In our Hibiscus Mint Tea, we pair this floral firecracker with refreshing peppermint and spearmint for a naturally caffeine-free blend that cools the body and uplifts the senses.
+In our Hibiscus Mint Tea, we pair this floral firecracker with refreshing peppermint for a naturally caffeine-free blend that cools the body and uplifts the senses.

 If you’re an herbal adventurer (or aspiring one), you might be wondering: can I forage my own hibiscus?